ukrbublik/react-awesome-query-builder/README.md

   #### compressConfig(config, baseConfig) -> ZipConfig
   Returns compressed config that can be serialized to JSON and saved on server.
   `ZipConfig` is a special format that contains only changes agains `baseConfig`.
-  `baseConfig` is a config you used as a base for constructing `config`, like `BasicConfig` in examples above.
+  `baseConfig` is a config you used as a base for constructing `config`, like `InitialConfig` in examples above.
   It depends on UI framework you choose - eg. if you use `@react-awesome-query-builder/mui`, please provide `MuiConfig` to `baseConfig`.
   #### decompressConfig(zipConfig, baseConfig, ctx?) -> Config
   Converts `zipConfig` (compressed config you receive from server) to a full config that can be passed to `<Query />`.
-  `baseConfig` is a config to be used as a base for constructing your config, like `BasicConfig` in examples above.
+  `baseConfig` is a config to be used as a base for constructing your config, like `InitialConfig` in examples above.
   [`ctx`](#ctx) is optional and can contain your custom functions and custom React components used in your config.
   If `ctx` is provided in 3rd argument, it will inject it to result config, otherwise will copy from basic config in 2nd argument.
   See [SSR](#ssr) for more info.